adbatista/library-management/README.md

 * I decided to not add ransack or some fulltext search, gonna do the search with simple SQL LIKE is not performatic but it's enough for this case
 * I did not add pagination, it's a simple system and the requirements do not say anything about it, I'll do if I have time probably use the gem pagy
 * added doc of the api in the readme, did not have time to document using swagger
+* did not have time to add docker support